nicolaroberts/nicolaroberts.github.io/_posts/2015-08-23-r-packages-part-3.md

 ## S4 classes and methods

-If defining new S4 classes and methods, add the `methods` package to the Imports field in DESCRIPTION, and include the following in `<pkgname>.R`:
+If defining new S4 classes and methods, add the `methods` package to the Imports field in DESCRIPTION, and include the following in `pkgname.R`:
 {% highlight r %}
 #' @import methods
 NULL
 {% endhighlight %}

 Define a new class as shown below.
 The class name should use UpperCamelCase.
 The slots can be of type `ANY` (no type restriction), a base type, S4 class, or S3 class registered with `setOldClass()`.
 To allow multiple classes in a slot, use `setClassUnion()`.
 The validity argument is a function of the object returning TRUE or FALSE.
 Other useful arguments to `setClass` are `contains` for class inheritance, and `prototype` for default slot values.
-For class inheritance from another package, use `@importClassesFrom pkg ClassA` (and add package to Imports field in DESCRIPTION).
+For class inheritance from another package, use `@importClassesFrom pkg ClassName` (and add package to Imports field in DESCRIPTION).
 If you want others to extend your class, `@export` it; if you want others to create instances of the class but not extend it, just `@export` the constructor function.

 {% highlight r %}
 #' An example S4 class for members of The Beatles